sezzzwho/BloomWatch/ReadMe.md

 ---
 # This is my pro bono data analysis using PowerBI for the Allen Heritage Village Bloom Watch project
 ## The Collin County Master Gardeners Association is conducting a phenology study of the bloom time of many perennials common to Collin County flowerbeds.
 Over time, with data averages, the data collected here can help area gardeners design flowerbeds with a more concrete understanding of what blooms when in our area.
-### The site of the study is Located at 450 East St. Mary Drive, Allen, Texas 75002 (Across from Allen Senior Center).
+### The site of the study is located at 450 East St. Mary Drive, Allen, Texas 75002 (Across from Allen Senior Center).
 Park in the circle drive or either of the on-campus lots.

 **bold text**
 > blockquote